BT broadband and TV review

 A particular upside is a really well staffed and useful online customer forum which can help with niggling service problems.

-They're also bringing innovation to the market: the smart wireless provided by all their Home Hubs, free BT wi-fi, free BT Sport for TV customers (for now), and launching the first Ultra HD channel in the UK - go a large way to justifying the provider's less than rock bottom prices.
+They're also bringing innovation to the market: the smart wireless provided by all their Home Hubs, free BT wi-fi, and launching the first Ultra HD channel in the UK - go a large way to justifying the provider's less than rock bottom prices.